xdaichain/easy-staking-contracts/README.md

 1. request a withdrawal and, after some blocking period, withdraw tokens without any commission
 2. make an instant withdrawal by paying a small commission.

-*Note:* each deposit and withdrawal operation adds current earned interest to your balance and updates your deposit date so be careful if you want to make a long staking - make a deposit only once in this case.
+*Note:* each deposit and withdrawal operation adds current earned interest to your balance and updates your deposit date, so be careful if you want to make a long staking — make a deposit only once in this case.

 ### Examples of earning interest